conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 Troubleshooting a sample issue
 ===============================

-Conda build may produce the error message "Build Package missing."
+Conda-build may produce the error message "Build Package missing."

 To explore this error: